TrailsofGold/whitepaper/docs/README.md

 Pirate Gold tokens can then be used to buy ships, improve threir crew, or can be cashed out at anytime for profit.

-The game is available as a smartphone app on iOS and Android.
+The game is available as a smartphone app on iOS and Android and uses the [Polygon POS blockchain](https://polygon.technology/polygon-pos).

 <p align="center">
   <img width="256" src="./img/hunt_screen.png"><span style="width: 120px">&nbsp;</span>